NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Ends 10 frames sooner
 - 2A changed to upward snakes
 - 6B
-    - Uses an animation similar to Orochimaru
+    - Changed to use an animation similar to Orochimaru
     - Turns around back turned people
     - More stun
     - Slightly later on transition to follow ups
     - Slightly more lift
     - Hits on frame 13 instead of 11
     - Range reduced by 20%
-    - Does 17 damage, down from 18
 - 6B(B) is 5BBBB(B)
 - 6BB(A) is 5BBBBB(A) (Does not have 6BBB)
 - 6B(A) added
 - 6A
-    - Does 17 damage, down from 20
+    - Damage decreased from 20 to 17
     - Lifts higher and lifts on block
 - 6AA(A)
     - Changed to be an empty teleport and has A and B follow ups